 N2.
-Measures and indicators of customers' satisfaction with your products and services relative to customers' satisfaction with competitors and comparable organisations (7.2a[1]) might include information and data from your customers and from independent organisations.
+Measures and indicators of customers' satisfaction with your products and services relative to customers' satisfaction with competitors and comparable organisations (7.2a[1]) might include objective information and data from your customers and from independent organisations.

-7.3 Financial and Market Outcomes: What are your financial and market-place performance results?
-(70 points) Results
+7.3 Financial and Market Outcomes: What are your financial and market results?
+(70 points)

-Summarise your organisation's KEY financial and market-place PERFORMANCE RESULTS by CUSTOMER OR MARKET SEGMENTS, as appropriate.
+Summarise your organisation's KEY financial and market-place PERFORMANCE RESULTS by CUSTOMER or market SEGMENTS, as appropriate.
 Include appropriate comparative data.

 - a.
-Financial and Market Results - (1) What are your current Levels and Trends in Key Measures or INDICATORS of financial PERFORMANCE, including aggregate Measures of financial return, financial viability, or budgetary PERFORMANCE, nas appropriate? - (2) What are your current LEVELS and TRENDS in KEY MEASURES OR INDICATORS OF market-place PERFORMANCE, including market share or position, market and market share growth, and new markets entered, as appropriate?
+Financial and Market RESULTS - (1) What are your current LEVELS and TRENDS in KEY MEASURES Or INDICATORS of financial PERFORMANCE, including aggregate MEASURES of financial return and economic value, or budgetary MEASURES, as appropriate? - (2) What are your current LEVELS and TRENDS in KEY MEASURES or INDICATORS of marketplace PERFORMANCE, including market share or position, growth, and new markets entered, as appropriate?